Kakaymi10/CampusConnect/README.md

 ## Introduction

-The CampusConnect project aims to improve student engagement and make university events more accessible within the African Leadership University (ALU) community.
+Th CampusConnect project aims to improve student engagement and make university events more accessible within the African Leadership University (ALU) community.
 To tackle these challenges, we are creating a user-friendly web application called CampusConnect, designed specifically for ALU students.
 The application will provide real-time updates on events and simplify access to event details, such as eligibility criteria and registration information.
 CampusConnect aims to foster a sense of community and active participation, targeting the diverse student body at ALU.
 The anticipated outcomes include increased student engagement, enhanced event participation, and a stronger sense of community.

 ## Project Goals and Objectives